rails/rails/guides/source/asset_pipeline.md

 2. **HTTP/2**: The introduction of HTTP/2 has made it easier to serve multiple files in parallel, reducing the need for bundling.
-3. **ES6+**: Modern JavaScript syntax (ES6+) is supported by most modern browsers, reducing the need for transpilation and minification.
+3. **ES6+**: Modern JavaScript syntax (ES6+) is supported by most modern browsers, reducing the need for transpilation.

 Therefore, the asset pipeline powered by Propshaft, no longer includes transpilation, bundling, or compression by default.
 However,